Bonaventura Duda: Professional work

-From 1964-69 he was professor and head of the Department of the Scriptures of the New Testament at the Catholic Theological Faculty of the University of Zagreb.
-He was elected several times a vice dean and from 1982–86, dean of Faculty.
+From 1964 to 1969 he was professor and head of the Department of the Scriptures of the New Testament at the Catholic Theological Faculty of the University of Zagreb.
+He was elected several times a vice dean and from 1982 to 1986, dean of Faculty.
 He retired on 1 October 1993, and was elected Professor Emeritus on 9 November 2001.

 Death

 Bonaventura Duda died on 3 August 2017, aged 93, in Varaždin.

 Awards

 Duda received science research award Annales Pilar from the Institute of Social Sciences Ivo Pilar for year 2004.
 He won many other national and international awards, including Pro Ecclesia et Pontifice, Order of Danica Hrvatska, and the Charter of the City of Zagreb.

 From 2010 until his death, Duda was a corresponding member of the Croatian Academy of Sciences and Arts in the Department of Social Sciences.